dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

 This was my first time building a PC, and I found that **choosing the parts** was the most difficult and time-consuming part.
 At first, I considered selecting parts that would allow for future upgrades, but since components degrade over time, I ended up selecting parts based on the current-generation CPU.

-The staff at the PC specialty store I visited were incredibly helpful, and I’m really grateful for their advice.
+The staff at the PC specialty store I visited were incredibly helpful, and I'm really grateful for their advice.

 As for the assembly, manuals, books, and videos made the process pretty smooth.
-It took me a full day, but if you’re good at working with your hands or used to wiring, you could probably do it much faster.
+It took me a full day, but if you're good at working with your hands or used to wiring, you could probably do it much faster.

 The happiest moment was when the PC successfully booted up.
-I’m clumsy, so I had several moments of panic thinking I might have broken something.
+I'm clumsy, so I had several moments of panic thinking I might have broken something.
-I’m already looking forward to upgrading this machine someday!
+I'm already looking forward to upgrading this machine someday!